dimakuz/VSSIM-1/LOCAL/hw4.md

 ### e

 Trim operation will be performed in similar manned to uncompressed implementation - by invalidating the entry in the mappings.
 However, due to compression, we are no longer invalidating an entire page of flash, but rather a sub-page region (or two if page was stored cross-page boundary).
 Once page is marked as invalid, the above garbage collection mechanism will take care of recycling the space.

+### f

+Secure trim ensures data becomes unrecoverable, as such, to achieve secure trim, it not enough to unmap the page from the relevant mapping tables and mark the data as invalid.

+One simple way to implement secure trim is to evict (and wipe) the whole block of the page.
+This ensures data will not be recoverable but also quite slow and wasteful (high WA).

+Another, more efficient (yet more complex) way is to implement intra-SSD encryption.
+In this scheme, each page has some key (length depending on desired security level).
+When page is written, a key is enrolled, stored, and page is encryped prior to writing to flash.
+When page is read, the key is retrieved, and page is decrypted.

+Because our pages are compressed and of variable size, we can use a stream cipher and receive a more-or-less similarly sized ciphertext.
+One simple implementation for such cipher would be XORing with LFSR output, where key serves as initialization of the LFSR.